Ingredients Handling Guide

 At One Potato we are huge fans of the old fashioned bread drawer, a cool dry place to keep your fresh breads for several days.
 Tortillas, French Baguettes and Rolls will stay fresh for up to four days under these conditions

 .
 If you are planning to use these ingredients later on, please wrap tightly in plastic wrap and store in the refrigerator for up to ten days.
 For longer storage, wrap in two layers of plastic and place in the freezer until ready to use.

-Fresh dough should be refrigerated and baked within 2 to 3 days.
-If you plan on preparing dough more than two to three days after receiving, we suggest placing the sealed bags directly in the freezer upon delivery.
+Fresh dough: If you plan on preparing dough on the day that it arrives, place it in the fridge until you plan on making take out of the fridge and let rest 30 min before baking.
+If you plan on preparing dough more than two to three days after receiving it, we suggest placing the sealed bags directly in the freezer upon delivery.
 When ready to prepare, thaw the dough in the fridge overnight and let rest at room temperature 30 minutes before baking.

 Store sliced, shredded and grated cheese in the refrigerator until ready to use.
 If you wish to store your cheeses for longer than ten days, we recommend wrapping them in several layers of plastic wrap and freezing until ready to use.